tripzilch/tripzilch.github.io/articles/classes.md

     String b = "fnord";

-Yep, `String` is the name of a class.
+So, `String` is the name of a class.
 You can tell because it starts with an uppercase character.
 That's the rule in Java, and you're going to follow it.
 If you don't, your code will compile fine but everybody reading your code will be very sad.

 So you have a `String` *object*, also called an *instance* of the class `String`.
 You can also do things to an object: